Road (Highways Safety) related deaths

 Durham County Council

-Concerns summary The A690 junctions have a dangerous layout, high traffic volume, and inappropriate speed limits, with planned improvements being insufficient, untimely, and failing to address the series of junctions, risking further fatal collisions.
+Concerns summary (AI summary) The A690 junctions have a dangerous layout, high traffic volume, and inappropriate speed limits, with planned improvements being insufficient, untimely, and failing to address the series of junctions, risking further fatal collisions.

 Kathleen Fancourt